2018-19 Educator Workshops

 We will stay in the hotel style lodging at Camp McDowell and eat delicious meals with some of the food coming from our very own Farm!
 In February, we usually have new baby goats all well!
 A special treat.

-Registration will be opening soon!
+TO register click here!
 There is a $25 deposit fee to hold your spot, but the rest of the two day, one night experience is fully grant funded.
 Questions?
 Contact firstname.lastname@example.org for more information with "Farming and Fungi" in the subject line please.